bkies23/bkies23/README.md

 - 👀 I am interested in a remote part-time programming job.
 I graduated Magna Cum Laude from St. Mary's University in San Antonio with a degree in Computer Science and a minor in Mathematics.
 - 🌱 For the last few years I have been working with Java NetBeans and MySQL.
-I designed and coded three programs which I have pushed onto my GitHub site: github.com/bkies23
+I designed and coded three programs which I have pushed to my GitHub site: github.com/bkies23
 - The programs use a combination of Swing palette components and components added manually.
 - I have recently been studying Python and a fourth program (TrigLesson) is written in that language.
 - I previously worked with C, C++, C Sharp, Basic, Pascal, and a little COBOL.